giulio-ran/supermarket_sales_analysis/README.md

 GROUP BY 1,2
 ORDER BY 1,3 DESC;
 ```
-For all three segments - Consumer, Corporate, Home Office - the subcategories Phone, Copiers, Accessories were cprese in the top-4 ranking by profit.
-However, the total profit of these subcategories was higher for the Consumer segment, following Corporate, and Home Office.
-This data could give insights in the population-scale proportion of customers: even if a company (Corporate segment) buy more than each individual customer (Consumer), the higher numerosity of the latters generate the overall higher profit.
-The same reasoning could be applied for the Home Office segment, which spend on average more than a single Consumer customer but less than a company, it's found at the last position for its minor individual numerosity.
-It culd be interesting a future analysis taking in consideration the average expense per segment customer.
+Across all three segments — Consumer, Corporate, and Home Office — the subcategories Phones, Copiers, and Accessories were present in the top four by profit.
+However, the total profit from these subcategories was highest in the Consumer segment, followed by Corporate and Home Office.
+This data provides insights into the scale of the customer base: even if a single Corporate client buys more than an individual Consumer, the sheer number of consumers generates a higher overall profit.
+The same reasoning applies to the Home Office segment; although these customers might spend more on average than a single Consumer but less than a company, they rank last due to their smaller overall population.
+A future analysis considering the average expenditure per customer in each segment would be particularly insightful.
 ```sql
 -- Basket analysis for shared sub-categories in the same orders select s1.sub_category `Product (a)`, s2.sub_category `Product (b)`,